 - Turkey is the only secular Islamic nation in the world

-- Elders and members of the opposite sex are addressed formally unless a close relation or friend
+- Elders and members of the opposite gender are addressed formally unless a close relation or friend

 - All major public holidays centre around the founder of the republic (Atatürk)